judofyr/temple/README.md

 A generator is a compiler which takes an Sexp and returns a string which is valid Ruby code.

-Most of the time you would just use {Temple::Core::ArrayBuffer} or any of the other generators in {Temple::Core}, but nothing stops you from writing your own.
+Most of the time you would just use {Temple::Generators::ArrayBuffer} or any of the other generators in {Temple::Generators}, but nothing stops you from writing your own.

 In fact, one of the great things about Temple is that if you write a new